 Meet the Team | OEI Staff

-Bernadette Karanja is Chief Equity Officer of the Office of Equity and Inclusion.
+Bernadette Karanja is The Chief Equity Officer of the City of Milwaukee, and is appointed by Mayor Cavalier Johnson to head the Office of Equity and Inclusion.
 In this role, she oversees the city’s racial equity and inclusion efforts, the Office of Workforce Development, the city’s small business development program, and serves as a liaison to the Equal Rights Commission.
 Ms. Karanja is a Kenyan-American who immigrated to the United States 22 years ago.
 Prior to immigrating to the US she was a business owner, and as a result of this experience she has a unique understanding of the challenges of managing a business.
 Ms. Karanja has over two decades of workforce development experience, 17 of which have been in senior management roles and seven of which have been in small business inclusion work.
 Ms. Karanja is a hands-on leader, adept at driving for results, motivating people and capable of moving from higher-level planning to tactical collaboration.
 Examples of her leadership efforts include integrating regional workforce development models into Fatherhood, Healthy Relationship, Re-entry, and Head Start models including Mayor Barrett’s Compete Milwaukee Program, and DirectConnectMKE, Milwaukee Common Council’s first workforce development social media platform.

 Dontreal Teague serves as the Business Inclusion Program Coordinator with the Office of Equity and Inclusion.
 Dontreal is a graduate from the University of Wisconsin-Milwaukee with a degree in Urban Geography & Planning.
 With a half decade of experience working with Small Businesses, he is ready to assist with your business needs.